johnmays/noaa-precipitation/README.rst

 But what about the most total precipitation?
 If we include snow, looking at towns and cities:

-.. list-table:: Most Precipitous Cities by Total Rainfall
+.. list-table:: Cities with the Most Total Precipitation
    :widths: 35 60
    :header-rows: 1